jcaip/jcaip.github.io/_posts/2020-01-20-Startup-Equity-TLDR.md

 But in theory, companies grow more valuable over time, so when they raise capital the stock price should go up too, so you benefit as well.

+When companies issue new stock for financing, they can issue either common stock (what you get) or preferred stock (what investors get).
+Preferred stock allows the investor to recuperate their investment or a multiple of it upon an exit event.

+Essentially they get the option to either have their investment equity or their investment back (or some multiple).

+#### Real World Example
 Let's consider a concrete example:

 Say STARTUP offers you 10000 shares out of a total of 1M shares.
-For simplicity we'll say the strike price is 1 dollar and the current valuation of STARTUP is 1M.
+For simplicity we'll say the strike price is 1 dollar and is equal to the current share price, making the current valuation of STARTUP 1M.

 This means you have 1% of STARTUP or a nominal 10000 dollars.